- All Products

 What do you get when you combine the crunchy texture of bell peppers with the soft gooeyness of cheese?
 Pure heaven, that’s what!
 A very popular appetizer for barbecues, cheese stuffed grilled peppers can be a game winner at your Thanksgiving dinner as they stand out at a table full of heavy dishes.
 Plus, these are great for that game-day feel while you’re cheering for that touchdown to happen before the meal.

-provencal onion tart
+Provencal onion tart

 Move over onion rings and creamed onion sauce, there’s something more elegant in town!
 Truth be told, the humble onion does not get the respect it deserves in the kitchen or at the dinner table, even though it’s one of those ingredients that adds an unmistakable flavor to any dish.
 However, this easy to put together onion tart will change that forever.

-turkey sage meatballs with cranberry glaze
+Turkey sage meatballs with cranberry glaze

 You didn’t think we would end our list of Thanksgiving potluck appetizers without cranberry now, did you?
 Actually, it’s better than that – here’s an appetizer that combines two Thanksgiving classics.
-Not only does this dish use cranberries, but its main ingredient is turkey.
+Not only does this dish use cranberries, but its main ingredient is a turkey.
 Now if you’re thinking “who would want to eat turkey before, they…well, eat more turkey, just?” wait and watch.
 This is a real winner that will have the guests literally licking their fingers.

 So go ahead and give a scrumptious start to your Thanksgiving dinner with these delicious potluck appetizers.
 If you need more information on other varieties of appetizers that would suit your party the best, get in touch with our team at AppetizersUSA.
 Let the fun and season of thanks, begin!